PeterBengtson/control-tower-log-aggregator/README.md

 As the application deletes the original files after having aggregated them into larger files, the vast majority of your processed recent log files will be in STANDARD_IA, not in STANDARD.
 Originals using STANDARD only live for a day.
-This also results in substantial cost savings, even before the transition to DEEP_ARCHIVE is done.
-STANDARD_IA is about half the price of STANDARD.
+This also results in substantial cost savings, as STANDARD_IA is about half the price of STANDARD.

 ### Log File Combination Algorithm
 AWS S3 surprisingly offers no built-in support for concatenating files of any sort.
 This is always